-The Company' exposure to foreign currency risk from the translation of the foreign currency exchange gains or losses on cash and cash equivalents, accounts receivable and accounts payable that were denominated in foreign currency.
-Depreciation or appreciation of the NTD by 1% against the USD at December 31, 2022 and 2021, while all other variables were remained constant, would have increased or decreased by \$3,065 and \$4,034.
+The Company' exposure to foreign currency risk from the translation of the foreign currency exchange gains or losses on cash and cash equivalents, accounts receivable (including long-term accounts receivable) and accounts payable that were denominated in foreign currency.
+Depreciation or appreciation of the NTD by 1% against the USD at December 31, 2023 and 2022, while all other variables were remained constant, would have increased or decreased by \$2,700 and \$3,065.
 The two analyses were based on the same basis.